Are you writing romantic fiction? In this post, we look at 10 things every romance writer needs.

-Romance writer need to stay ensconced in that iridescent, happy bubble of handsome heroes and happily-ever-after.
+Romance writers need to stay ensconced in that iridescent, happy bubble of handsome heroes and happily-ever-after.
 Writing is hard work, but we should keep it fun.

 10 Things Every Romance Writer Needs